New survey suggests Opioid Abuse hits the Workplace

-Opioid abuse hits the workplace as employees are using and abusing prescription drugs more often.
+Opioid abuse is in the workplace, employees are using and abusing prescription drugs to get high to help them through the day.
 A new survey reveals 70 percent of businesses are saying it’s affecting their workers.

 The survey from the National Safety Council also found that while 71 percent of employers believe that abuse of opioid abuse is a disease that requires treatment, 65 percent also consider it a justifiable reason to fire a worker.

 The medicine cabinet is the source from where most of these drugs are coming from.
 Prescribed prescription drugs and opioids can impair workers and create hazards in safety-sensitive areas in the workplace.
 Even when taken as prescribed, impairment is a consideration and employees should not be allowed to drive or operate machinery.

 These findings should make employers stand up and realize that as opioid abuse hits the workplace it hits their business in so many ways.